The result follows Barca's 5-1 win at Camp Nou earlier in the season and Real have been left reeling by the gap that has opened up between the sides.

 Real Madrid vs Barcelona: Head-to-head

-October's match was the 239th competitive Clasico, though Madrid and Barca have met another 34 times in friendlies and other exhibition matches.
+March's Liga clash was the 242nd competitive Clasicos, though Madrid and Barca have met another 34 times in friendlies and other exhibition matches.

 |Competition||Games Played||Madrid wins||Barca wins||Draws|